vitalie/webshot/README.md

 # Webshot

-Captures a web page as a screenshot using Poltergeist, Capybara and PhantomJS
+Captures a web page as a screenshot using Poltergeist, Capybara and [PhantomJS](http://phantomjs.org/)

 ## Installation

+Download and install PhantomJS and then add PhantomJS to your PATH.
 Add this line to your application's Gemfile:

-    gem 'webshot'
+    gem "webshot"

 And then execute: